 The man at the cash register wants to know if you think your card will work.
 If this is his routine, he didn’t use it on the friend who went before you.
 As she picks up her bag, she looks to see what you will say.
 She says nothing.
 You want her to say something—both as witness and as a friend.
 She is not you; her silence says so.
 Because you are watching all this take place even as you participate in it, you say nothing as well.
 Come over here with me, your eyes say.
 Why on earth would she?
 The man behind the register returns your card and places the sandwich and Pellegrino in a bag, which you take from the counter.
 What is wrong with you?
 This question gets stuck in your dreams.

 I would like to be braver, risk saying the wrong thing rather than nothing.
 I don’t want to avoid talking about something this important just to protect my ego.
 I don’t want to be apathetic.
-This is a start, and I hope I find the courage to say more.
+If I don’t interrogate this aspect of me fully, it will remain unexamined, dangerous.